 The Store Spiel

 Along those same lines, some salespeople try to get you to buy a ring you can’t pay for by pushing it as a way to build your credit.
 This is complete hogwash.
-Never spend too much money on anything for any reason.
+Never borrow money just to build credit.
+That’s nuts.
+While we’re at, do me a favor; never spend too much money on anything for any reason.
 Period.

 Another tip: don’t surprise your fiancée.
 It’s her ring after all.
 Right?
 She’s your better half and any debt you incur (heaven forbid) is going to impact her.
 Make sure you both go to the stores to get a better picture of the right ring for your finances.
-How is she going to feel sitting home alone while you’re at your weekend job paying off the credit card debt you racked up on that ring?
+And discuss price levels before you go shopping.
+And think about this.
+If you over-spend, you’re going to have to find a way to pay off your debt.
+That could mean you’ll have to take on an extra job.
+If that’s the case, how is your spouse going to feel sitting home alone while you’re at your weekend job paying off the credit card debt you racked up on that ring?

 A few years ago I was in the market for a new ring for Mrs. Pilgrim to celebrate 20 years of married bliss.
-When I walked into a shop, a young woman not only tried to get me to go large for a rock, she also wanted me to buy a ring for myself.
+When I walked into a jewelry shop, a young woman not only tried to get me to go large for a rock for my wife, she also wanted me to buy a ring for myself.
 (I don’t wear any jewelry other than a watch).

 She asked me where my ring was and when I told her I didn’t have one, she asked how the world was supposed to know that I was married.